acsone/click-odoo/README.rst

     to be a terminal.

   Options:
-    -c, --config TEXT               Specify the Odoo configuration file.
+    -c, --config PATH               Specify the Odoo configuration file.
 Other ways to provide it are with the ODOO_RC or OPENERP_SERVER environment variables, or
                                     ~/.odoorc (Odoo >= 10) or